 The deficient practice was first noted in state findings after the investigator reviewed the resident’s staff communication document (SBAR) revealing that the resident “was found on the floor [of their room] at 7:45 PM” on 10/08/2015.
 Again on 09/17/2015, documents at the facility revealed that the resident “was found on the floor at 6:30 AM at the foot of the bed, leaning on [their] wheelchair in [their] room.

 The facility developed a 09/17/2015 Fall Care Plan Intervention that stated “Care need notice on all interventions.”
 However, the resident fell again on 05/19/2016 at 6:30 AM when [the resident] was in bed.”
 The resident “got up and fell between the bed and the wheelchair, so [their] wheelchair was in [their] room after the intervention was implemented [that the staff would] leave the resident’s wheelchair in the hallway when [the resident] was in bed on 09/08/2015.”

 Kewanee Illinois Nursing Home Abuse Lawyers

-If your loved one was injured or harmed while a patient at Kewanee Care Home, contact Rosenfeld injury lawyers.
+If your loved one was injured or harmed while a patient at Kewanee Care Home, contact Rosenfeld Injury Lawyers LLC.
 Our dedicated Kewanee knowledgeable attorneys represent clients with victim cases that involve abuse, neglect, and mistreatment.
 Our lawyers can help your family successfully resolve your financial recompense case against all those who caused your loved one injury.